Follow TV Tropes

 • Funny Background Event: Kyle keeps dancing inside the house while Amy and Daphne argue outside.
 Crow supplies Jerry Lewis noises.

-• Godzilla Threshold: Variation: Because Mike and the bots ruined her couch by jumping on it and spilling juice all over it, she explicitly pulls out Hobgoblins for the experiment.
+• Godzilla Threshold: After Mike and the 'Bots ruined her rent-to-own couch by jumping on it and spilling juice all over it, Pearl explicitly pulls out Hobgoblins for this week's experiment, solely to PUNISH the SOL gang.

 • A Handful for an Eye: During the rake fight, Crow suggests "Throw some Miracle-Gro in his eyes!"